talw98/Evaluation-Strategy-for-a-Digital-Monitoring-System-in-a-London-Hospital/README.md

 3. How these challenges might be overcome?

-The peer graded assignment can be accessed from here: https://www.coursera.org/learn/evaluation-of-digital-health-interventions/peer/hvcWl/evaluation-strategy-for-a-digital-monitoring-system-in-a-london-hospital.
+The peer graded assignment of the course can be accessed from [here.](https://www.coursera.org/learn/evaluation-of-digital-health-interventions/peer/hvcWl/evaluation-strategy-for-a-digital-monitoring-system-in-a-london-hospital)